FreedomIntelligence/ReasoningNLP/README.md

 ## Knowledge Graph Reasoning
-**Knowledge graph completion** task aims to complete the graph, while **multi-hop reasoning** is the task querying in incomplete graphs.
-Both these two tasks require reasoning over knowledge graphs.
-There are also some **other** reasoning tasks.
+**Knowledge graph completion** task aims to complete the graph, while **multi-hop reasoning over KG** is the task querying in incomplete graphs, both of which require reasoning over knowledge graphs. **Temporal knowledge graph reasoning** aims to predict links in future with the past quadruples.

 ### Knowledge Graph Completion
 1. **Collaborative Policy Learning for Open Knowledge Graph Reasoning** EMNLP (2019)